Melissa Barthelemy's apartment

 Photos of the house and other related images.

-LISK used Barthelemy's phone to make a series of "descriptive" calls to her younger sister, Amanda.
+The killer used Barthelemy's phone to make a series of "descriptive" calls to her teenage sister, Amanda.

 Gilgo Beach